 Research has shown that eating foods low on the glycemic index may help foster weight loss.
 In one 2010 European study, 700 people were assigned one of a variety of diets, including low GI, high protein, low-carb, low-fat and high fat.
 There was a high dropout rate with all the diets except for the low-GI and high-protein programs.
 The low-GI and high protein groups not only stayed the course, but they were more likely to lose the weight and keep it off than participants on the other diets.

 Check out your Daily Tracker to find out how many SmartCarbs you should be adding to your program each day.

 Like SmartCarbs, PowerFuels help curb your appetite, but they use high-quality proteins that provide essential amino acids as well as healthy fats to help you feel fuller longer.
 Remember, in that European study, it was low-GI and high-protein diets that were most effective.
 The Nutrisystem weight loss program combines aspects of both.

 PowerFuels include a wide variety of foods, including animal proteins like eggs, fish, lean meats, poultry, low-fat milk and cheese, as well as plant proteins such as nuts and soy-based foods.
 Nutrisystem’s top-selling FreshStart Shakes (for women) also count as a PowerFuel, and the FreshStart Shakes (for men) count as one PowerFuel and one Smartcarb, so feel free to order a few extras of these to fulfill your PowerFuel needs each day.

 After your first week, you’ll also be making what we call Flex™ Meals and Snacks.
 These are opportunities for you to try your hand at cooking your own healthy meals from scratch, or making smart decisions while enjoying a meal out on the town.
 In addition to your daily allotment of SmartCarbs and PowerFuels, you’ll be incorporating SmartCarbs and PowerFuels into those weight loss meals, too.
-You’ll enjoy one flex breakfast, lunch, dinner and a snack or two each week (depending upon your gender).
+You’ll enjoy two Flex breakfasts, lunches, dinners and snacks.
 Read this article to find out more about Flex™ Meals >